psd-tools/psd-tools/README.rst

 * many image resource types and tagged blocks are not decoded (they are attached to the result as raw bytes);
 * raw Descriptor values (like EngineData) are not decoded;
+* some Descriptor data may be unavailable after loading (even in binary form);
 * this library can't reliably blend layers together: it is possible to export a single layer and to export a final image, but rendering of e.g. layer group may produce incorrect results;